Kanna Gummies: What Makes Them So Hard to Manufacture

 • Identity testing for the kanna input

-• Appropriate contaminant testing (for example, microbial and heavy metals)
+• Appropriate contaminant testing (microbial, heavy metals)

-The decisions that tend to matter most include:
+The decisions that matter most include:

 What It Comes Down To